Last Updated on October 7, 2022

-Just make sure you don’t go overboard its capabilities so you don’t end up on the ground.
-Nonetheless, it’s a nice choice if you want to start in the sport and you want to feel what it’s like to have a full-sus bike.
+Just ensure you don’t go overboard with its capabilities so you don’t end up on the ground.
+Nonetheless, it’s a nice choice if you want to start in the sport and want to feel what it’s like to have a full-sus bike.

-It has a stock fork upfront and at the rear with minimal travel.
+It has a stock fork up front and rear with minimal travel.
 It also has a 3×8 drivetrain from Shimano’s budget lineup.
 It’s not the smoothest one, but it does its job.

 The stock brakes are already mechanical and come with disc rotors.
 You’ll also find double-wall alloy rims that measure 2.25 inches in width.
 Plus, there are Schwinn aluminum cranks that can handle minimal trail abuse.

 - There are a lot of gear options to choose from with its 3×8 setup.

 - It gives you a feel of full-suspension bikes.

 - The fork and shock hardly move!
 It’s still very bumpy.

 - It is very heavy because of its stock fork and rear shock.